HelloByeLetsNot/EOServLauncher/readme.md

 # Game Launcher

 Welcome to the Game Launcher repository!
 This launcher is a Python application designed to facilitate easy access to game updates, news, and donation options for players.
 Before turning the main.py into a exe remember to change the config.json link in the code.
+Currently the program will load from a local copy of config.json stored in the same folder as the launcher.
+You can change this by following the directions below.

 ## Features